influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/client-libraries/python.md

 2. In your Python code, import `certifi` and call the `certifi.where()` method to retrieve the certificate path.
 3. When instantiating the client, pass the `flight_client_options.tls_root_certs=<ROOT_CERT_PATH>` option with the certificate path.

-The following example shows how to use the Python `certifi` package and client library options to pass the certificate path:
+The following code sample shows how to use the Python `certifi` package and client library options to pass the certificate path:

-{{% code-placeholders "DATABASE_(NAME|TOKEN)" %}}
+{{% code-placeholders "BUCKET_NAME|API_TOKEN" %}}
 {{< code-callout "flight_client_options|tls_root_certs|(cert\b)" >}}
 ```py
 from influxdb_client_3 import InfluxDBClient3, flight_client_options